bcgsc/pori/README.md

 The Platform for Oncogenomic Reporting and Interpretation (PORI) is an open source collection of software designed to support scaleable precision oncology.
 The platform has two main components: a graph knowledgebase (GraphKB) and an integrated pipeline reporting application (IPR).
-This site contains central documentation for the platform as well as setup and installation instructions.

 ![pori server stack](./docs/images/pori-server-stack.png)

+For more information see the related [user manual](https://bcgsc.github.io/pori)

 ## Demo